Equidistribution of Hodge loci II: Introduction

 \subsection{Acknowledgments}

-We thank Bruno Klingler for suggesting the use o-minimality.
+We thank Bruno Klingler for suggesting the use of o-minimality and Gabriele Mondello for pointing out the Giambelli--Porteous--Thom formula.
 The application to Hecke translates of the Torelli locus was raised during a fruitful discussion with Ananth Shankar and Yunqing Tang, to whom we are grateful.
-We also thank Olivier Benoist, Nicolas Bergeron, François Charles and Shou-Wu Zhang for many useful discussions.
+We also thank Olivier Benoist, Nicolas Bergeron, François Charles, Phillip Griffiths and Shou-Wu Zhang for many useful discussions.
 S.T. also thanks CRM in Montréal and IAS in Princeton for excellent working conditions.
+We also thank the referees for their careful reading of the paper and useful comments.